 Cohen-Watnick’s history becomes murkier around 2008, his final year at Penn.
 His friend from school says the last time they saw him or heard from him was before the spring semester that year.
 Cohen-Watnick is listed on an online roster among a group that attended the Penn in D.C. internship program in Washington in 2008, in his case interning with the Office of Naval Intelligence.
 Cohen-Watnick took a civilian job with the Navy after college.

 According to a former senior intelligence official, Cohen-Watnick later served overseas in Afghanistan at a CIA base.
-“He was embedded with the Agency guys,” said a person familiar with Cohen-Watnick’s career.
-“But the Agency guys were all like ‘Fuck this guy, he’s just here to spy on us for Flynn and the DIA.’”
+“He was embedded with the agency guys,” says a person familiar with Cohen-Watnick’s career.
+“But the agency guys were all like ‘Fuck this guy, he’s just here to spy on us for Flynn and the DIA.’”

-A White House official said that Cohen-Watnick did not know Flynn at the time he was in Afghanistan but did not dispute that there were “rivalries between CIA and DIA.”
+A White House official says that Cohen-Watnick did not know Flynn at the time he was in Afghanistan but did not dispute that there were “rivalries between CIA and DIA.”

 It was Cohen-Watnick’s connection with Michael Flynn that would catapult him into the top ranks of America’s intelligence officials.
 But even the seemingly straightforward question of how and when they met yields contradictory and conflicting accounts.
-One person familiar with his career asserted that Cohen-Watnick had met Matt Flynn, Michael Flynn’s son, at “The Farm.”
-Another, a former senior intelligence official, said he had briefed Flynn at the DIA.
+One person familiar with his career asserted that Cohen-Watnick had met Matt Flynn, Michael Flynn’s son, at the Farm.
+Another, a former senior intelligence official, says he had briefed Flynn at the DIA.

 Flynn’s time at the helm of the DIA was notoriously troubled.
 The general came in with a brash approach that rubbed his colleagues the wrong way and eventually led to his being forced out in 2014 by then-Director of National Intelligence James Clapper and Undersecretary of Defense for Intelligence Mike Vickers.